 If you need an MToken, follow the instructions at Obtaining, Activating, and Using an MToken.

-You do not need to bring your own laptop to class.
-The classroom contains Windows computers, which require your uniqname and UMICH password to login, and that have all necessary software pre-loaded.
+The classroom contains Windows computers, which require your uniqname and UMICH password to login, and which have all necessary software preloaded.

 If you want to use a laptop for the course, you are welcome to do so.
 However, if there are problems connecting your laptop, you will be asked to switch to the provided computer for the class.
-We will not stop to debug connection issues with personal or departmental laptops during the class.
-We will answer questions after class.
+We will try to help resolve issues after the workshop.

 If you want to try to prepare your laptop for use in the class, please see our web page on Preparing your laptop to use Flux.